 New technologies have allowed for these types of trades to be done much more easily and prompted the “anti-spoofing provision” of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 Dodd-Frank passed in 2010, but only now are the anti-spoofing provisions making their way fully through the court systems.

-In their article, “The Anti-Spoofing Provision of the Dodd-Frank Act: New White Collar Crime or ‘Spoof’ of a Law,” Jan, Steve and Amina outline the difficulty of defining just what spoofing is as well as lines of attack for defense counsel in the first anti-spoofing cases.
-They note that, in the only judicial guidance on the anti-spoofing provision so far, a Northern District of Illinois federal judge found that the trader’s presumed intent to cancel the order fell outside legitimate trade practices.
+In his article, “The Anti-Spoofing Provision of the Dodd-Frank Act: New White Collar Crime or ‘Spoof’ of a Law,” Jan outlines the difficulty of defining just what spoofing is as well as lines of attack for defense counsel in the first anti-spoofing cases.
+He notes that, in the only judicial guidance on the anti-spoofing provision so far, a Northern District of Illinois federal judge found that the trader’s presumed intent to cancel the order fell outside legitimate trade practices.